As an Amazon Associate I earn from qualifying purchases.

 So before buying a pair of insoles, ask yourself, are you looking for extra cushioning, or more support?
 If your heels or the balls of your feet are sore after spending a day walking or standing on a hard floor, you probably just need some extra cushioning.
 If so, you are lucky.
 Cushioning insoles tend to be the cheapest, and most good brands will provide you with relief.

 If, however, at the end of the day your arches are aching, your back hurts, you have shooting pain in your legs, etc. then you probably need a bit more than some heel pillows.
 You need a supportive insole.
 A differently shaped insole can change your walking gait and your standing posture which, in turn, can drastically reduce the pain you feel at the end of the day.
 Many people have even gone from hating time on their feet to feeling like walking is pleasant again!

 While insoles of this variety tend to be harder to find (because you need one that fits your specific foot geography), we have found some of the best ones that work for the majority of people.
-If you’re in a hurry to get some foot relief, here are our favorites!
+It wasn’t easy, though.

 Before we take an in-depth look at our top recommendations, let’s have a word about a ploy from the “insole industry” that you may have fallen for.
 Here’s the truth: there is not a “best insole for boots”, a “best insole for running”, or even a “best insole for overweight people”.
 If you find an insole that is adequate for your foot type, it will be great in your boots.
 It will be awesome in your running shoes, and it will be awesome if you gain weight.